dlab-berkeley/sql-for-r-users/code/02_postgresql.md

 3. Fast
 4. Compatible with many languages (e.g., C, SQL, R, Python)
 5. Smart.
 PostgreSQL helps to use databases as a platform to run data-intensive applications.
-6. Developed by Berkeley computer science researchers ([POSTGRES 4.2](https://dsf.berkeley.edu/postgres.html))
+6. Developed by Berkeley computer science researchers ([POSTGRES 4.2](https://dsf.berkeley.edu/postgres.html)) :heart:

 **Why not?**